nhayward/revpit/user/pages/02.editors/natasha-hanova/bio.md

 I love character-driven stories, great voice, and unexpected premises in Adult or Young Adult.
 I’m drawn in by creative worlds, unique premises, and characters facing impossible choices.

-**I want…**
+I want…
 * I’d love to see more diverse fiction!
- * Romance, all subgenres (except historic), especially RomCom or Romantasy.
+* Romance, all subgenres, especially RomCom.
- * Paranormal, especially paranormal romance.
+* Science fiction.
 * Urban fantasy, dark fantasy, and dystopian.
- * Horror – Monsters, witchcraft or comedic (ex. _Shaun of the Dead_, _Ready or Not_, or _What
-We Do In Shadows_).
+* Horror – Monsters, witchcraft or comedic (ex. _Shaun of the Dead_, _Ready or Not_, or _What We Do In Shadows_).

-**I’m not the right editor for…**
+I’m not the right editor for…
- * Any kind of historic fiction.
+* Historic fiction.
 * Picture books, middle grade, or non-fiction.
 * Horror subgenres slasher, religious horror, gore/splatter, or psychological.

 ##### Q&A